jpallares/PallaresBlog/_posts/2022-06-06-how-to-book-andjoy-class-automatically.md

 ![gitlab successful build](/images/gitlab_andjoy.png)

-I hope you enjoy it and I hope you don't go to the same crossfit as me 😃
+I hope you enjoy it and I hope you don't go to the same crossfit gym as me 😃